LLNL/RAJA/docs/sphinx/user_guide/tutorial/permuted-layout.rst

    :language: C++

-The only differences between the lambda loop body for layout 1 and layout 2 are the names of the views.
+The only differences between the lambda loop body for layout 1 and layout 2 cases are the names of the views.
 To make the algorithm code identical for all cases, we would use type aliases for the view and layout types in a header file similarly to how we would abstract the execution policy out of the algorithm.